webcrumbs/html5-crumbs/step07/Readme.md

 # Step 7

-add two slides to change circles radius
+add a slide to change circles radius

 ## Links